2021 Assistant Director for Interdisciplinary Education

 2018-2021 Project and Education Coordinator

 2017-2018 Project Designer

 - M.St.
 University of Oxford (Keble College)

-Rebecca Munson serves as Project Designer for the CDH, supervising the planning, development, and day-to-day implementation of all sponsored projects.
-Her background is as a literary scholar, working primarily on Shakespeare and other early modern dramatists.
-She received her Ph.D. in English from Berkeley in 2014.
-Before coming to Princeton she held postdoctoral fellowships at UCLA, where she was a Postdoctoral Fellow in the History of Material Texts, and Emory, where she was a member of the Fox Center for Humanistic Inquiry.
-She is the founder and director of Common Readers, a digital initiative dedicated to gathering, sharing, and preserving images of early annotations in printed texts (www.commonreaders.info).
-Common Readers is currently in development for its pilot phase examining drama printed between 1550 and 1660.
+Rebecca’s background is as a literary scholar, working primarily on Shakespeare and other early modern dramatists.
+She holds an undergraduate degree from Columbia, a Master’s from Oxford, and a Ph.D. from Berkeley.
+Before coming to Princeton, she held postdoctoral fellowships at UCLA, where she was a Fellow in the History of Material Texts, and Emory, where she was a member of the Fox Center for Humanistic Inquiry.
+She is the founder and director of Common Readers, a digital initiative dedicated to gathering and analyzing annotations in early modern play texts through a custom-designed relational database.

 She is hoping to join her work in DH and Shakespeare studies in a related monograph, Breaking Shakespeare: Modularity in Material and Interpretive Practices, which argues that from their inception Shakespeare’s plays have always been experienced, and made sense of, in parts.
 It explores the implications of modular reading for literary theory, demonstrating how DH methods support and further the aims of established literary critical approaches.
 Her dissertation, Shakespeare in Common, 1603-1660, also centered on reception history, arguing that Shakespeare’s immediate and enduring popularity derived from the productively ambiguous politics of his plays.